Macy's Building (Cincinnati)

 Skyscraper in Cincinnati, Ohio, U.S.

-The Macy's Building is a skyscraper in Cincinnati, Ohio.
+The Macy's Building is a postmodern skyscraper in Cincinnati, Ohio.
 Located in the city's central business district, the 21-floor building stands 96.7 meters (317 feet) tall.
-The postmodern high-rise was designed by Ed Haladay of RTKL Associates and built from 1978 to 1980.
-Originally named the Federated Building, it was the headquarters of Federated Department Stores (later known as Macy's, Inc.), a title which it would share with Macy's Herald Square in New York City from 1994 until 2020.
-After Macy's closed their Cincinnati headquarters in 2020, the building underwent residential conversion, reopening as 7 West 7th Apartments in 2025.
+Built between 1978 and 1979, the tower was the product of a design–build partnership between contractor Henry C. Beck, Inc. and architect Ed Haladay of RTKL Associates.
+It was built to house the headquarters of developer Federated Department Stores and was originally named the Federated Building.
+Federated acquired Macy's in 1994 and rebranded as Macy's, Inc. in 2007, splitting much of its corporate activity between Cincinnati and the old Macy's headquarters in New York City.
+After Macy's closed its Cincinnati headquarters in 2020 in favor of Macy's Herald Square in New York, the building underwent residential conversion, reopening as 7 West 7th Apartments in 2025.